Boiler Repair Guide

 Small Repairs

 Some of the less serious repairs to a boiler will take no more than an hour or two to sort out, sometimes less.
-A boiler that is low on pressure can be topped up with water from the feeding loop in a matter of minutes.
+A boiler that is low on pressure can be topped up with water from the filling loop in a matter of minutes.
 Regular checks every few hours after topping up will let you know if the problem has been rectified or if there is a bigger problem, such as a leak.

 A frozen condensate pipe will make the boiler shut down, but by pouring warm water on the pipe, this can be solved within an hour or two.